PWM in Power Supply Design

 Using PWM Output Control

 Peak current-mode control (PCMC) techniques offer a simple solution for the Pulse Width Modulation (PWM) power supply circuit, except for inductor-inductor-capacitor (LLC) converters that require voltage-mode control.
-PWM power control will always be challenging when duty cycles are approaching their maximum value.
+PWM power control will always be challenging when duty cycle approaches its maximum value.
 Designing the PWM circuit to avoid this situation is always preferable to adding additional control circuitry to apply slope compensation to prevent output instability.

 Design Considerations